 No previous participation in New Israel Fund events or within the New Gen community is required.

 1. A seven-day immersive trip in Israel engaging with core issues in Israeli society and key actors in civil society working for positive social change.
-The trip will be conducted in partnership with other New Israel Fund fellowship groups from around the world.
+The trip will be conducted in partnership with other New Israel Fund fellowship groups from Australia, & the USA.
+Check out the 2017 itinerary here.
+The 2018 itinerary will be finalised in June.

-2. Six Sunday day-seminars throughout the course of the year in the UK providing training, development and peer support to support fellows’ development as agents of change.
+2. Five Sunday day-seminars throughout the course of the year in the UK providing training, development and peer support to support fellows’ development as agents of change.

 3. Organising 4 events with the other fellows for New Gen such as film screenings, showcasing speakers and activists from Israel, ‘food for thought’ discussion dinners, fundraising events, and more.